AWS S3 Encryption

 • SSE-KMS enables separate permissions for the use of an envelope key (that is, a key that protects the data’s encryption key) that provides added protection against unauthorized access to the objects in S3.

-• SSE-KMS provides the option to create and manage encryption keys yourself, or use a default customer master key (CMK) that is unique to you, the service you’re using, and the region you’re working in.
+• SSE-KMS provides the option to create and manage encryption keys yourself (customer managed keys), or use an AWS managed key that is unique to you, the service you’re using, and the region you’re working in.

-• Creating and Managing CMK gives more flexibility, including the ability to create, rotate, disable, and define access controls, and audit the encryption keys used to protect the data.
+• Creating and managing customer managed keys gives more flexibility, including the ability to create, rotate, disable, and define access controls, and audit the encryption keys used to protect the data.

 • Data keys used to encrypt the data are also encrypted and stored alongside the data they protect and are unique to each object.